 The administration of drugs via an enteral feeding tube requires extensive consideration and there a numerous factors both legal and professional which need to be addressed.

-The main concern however is tube blockage, if this occurs the patient may have to be re-admitted to hospital to have their tube re-sited.
-This is not only unpleasant and inconvenient to the patient it is also a significant cost to the primary care trust.
+The main concern is tube blockage.
+If this occurs, the patient may have to be re-admitted to hospital to have their tube re-sited.
+This is not only unpleasant and inconvenient to the patient, it is also a significant cost to the primary care trust.

 - If the oral route is the only viable route, and this is only available via a feeding tube, a liquid formulation, including soluble or dispersible tablets should be used.

-- The consistency of the liquid medicine should be carefully considered as they can themselves block tubes
+- The consistency of the liquid medicine should be carefully considered as they can block tubes

 - If a drug is not available as a liquid, consideration should be given to another drug within the same therapeutic class which may be available as a liquid

 - Dose calculations may be required as the bioavailability may vary between solid and liquid preparations.
-This is important for drugs with a small therapeutic index or drugs which are in a modified form as a tablet.
-Occasionally the salt of the drug is different in the liquid when compared to the solid form and again this can cause differences in the amount of actual drug prescribed e.g. phenytoin.
+This is important for drugs with a small therapeutic index or modified release preparations.
+Occasionally, the salt of the drug is different in the liquid when compared to the solid form and again this can cause differences in the amount of actual drug prescribed e.g. phenytoin.

-- Caution is advised when prescribing large quantities of some liquid preparations containing the sweetner and sugar substitute sorbitol due to its laxative effect when given in high doses.
+- Caution is advised when prescribing large quantities of some liquid preparations containing the sweetener and sugar substitute, sorbitol due to its laxative effect when given in high doses.